rabbitmq/rabbitmq-website/site/connections.md

 AMQP 1.0 provides a way for connections to multiplex over a single TCP connection.
 That means an application can open multiple "lightweight connections" called sessions on a single connection.
-Applications then set up one or more links to publish and consume messages.
+Applications that set up one or more links to publish and consume messages.

 ## <a id="lifecycle" class="anchor" href="#lifecycle">Connection Lifecycle</a>